start-check/.github/README.md

-# .github
+# Software Development Studio

-Start Check Information
+> Start Check

+We are in the business automation and digitalisation business.